viur-framework/viur-docs/source/basics.rst

 modules/        This is the folder where the applications modules code remains.

                 Usually, every module is separated into one single Python file here, but it can also be split or merged, depending on the implementation.
-Every module that should be made available to the system must be imported in the ``__init__.py`` in order to Pythons typical packaging logic.

 server/         This is the ViUR server as downloaded from `<http://viur.is>`_.